Bernard Bresslaw: Stage actor

-Bresslaw performed with the Young Vic Theatre Company, the Royal Shakespeare Company and the National Theatre.
+Bresslaw performed with The English Stage Company, the Royal Shakespeare Company, the Young Vic and the Chichester Festival Theatre.
 One of his last stage performances was as Malvolio in Twelfth Night at the Open Air Theatre, Regent's Park (1990).

-He played the genie in the lamp in Aladdin at the Theatre Royal, Newcastle, in the 1990s.

-He played the genie on the Sooty Show and also voiced Gorilla on The Giddy Game Show.

-He played Mephistopheles, alongside James Warwick in the title role of an Oxford Stage Company regional touring production of Doctor Faustus in 1987.
+Bresslaw's other roles included playing Mephistopheles, alongside James Warwick in the title role, in an Oxford Stage Company regional touring production of Doctor Faustus in 1987, and the genie in the lamp in Aladdin at the Theatre Royal, Newcastle, in the 1990s.

-He was a member of the oldest theatrical fraternity in the world, the elite Grand Order of Water Rats.

 Song

-His song "You Need Feet" (a parody of "You Need Hands" by Max Bygraves) was used in the Rutles' TV special, accompanying the Yoko Ono film parody "A Thousand Feet of Film".
+Bresslaw's song "You Need Feet" (a parody of "You Need Hands" by Max Bygraves) was used in the Rutles' TV special, accompanying the Yoko Ono film parody "A Thousand Feet of Film".
 This was cut from the syndicated version and the original DVD release, but was restored (along with other cut footage) in later DVD releases.

 BT adverts

 Bresslaw, together with Miriam Margolyes, appeared with English comedienne Maureen Lipman in a series of British Telecom advertisements in the late 1980s.
 Bresslaw and Margolyes played Gerald and Dolly, a nervous couple who drop in unannounced on Lipman's character Beatrice "Beattie" Bellman and her husband Harry.